Khamgaon: Contribution in Chandrayaan 3

-Silver sterling tubes made in Khamgaon by the Chandrayaan mission have taken a leap into space.
+Silver sterling tubes made in Khamgaon by the Chandrayaan-3 have leaped into space.
 In this campaign, the contribution made by the industries of Khamgaon has been highlighted.
 The conductive silver tube is manufactured at Shraddha Refinery in Khamgaon Industrial Estate (KIE).
-The contract to manufacture silver sterling tubes was awarded by ISRO on June 3, 2020 in Khamgaon.
+The contract to manufacture silver sterling tubes was awarded by ISRO on June 3, 2020, in Khamgaon.

-The thermal shields from Vikamsi Fabrication from Khamgaon are also used in Chandrayaan-1, Chandrayaan-2 and Chandrayaan-3 missons.
-Vikamshi Foundation, headed by woman entrepreneur Geetika Vikamshi, supplied two products for ground testing and three for onboard flight to ISRO and has been associated with ISRO since the last two decades.
+The thermal shields from Vikamsi Fabrication from Khamgaon are also used in Chandrayaan-1, Chandrayaan-2, and Chandrayaan-3 missions.
+Vikamshi Foundation, headed by woman entrepreneur Geetika Vikamshi, supplied two products for ground testing and three for onboard flight to ISRO and has been associated with ISRO for the last two decades.

 Transport

-Khamgaon is well connected by National Highway 6 (NH 6) and Central Railway's Mumbai–Kolkata railway line.
+Khamgaon is well connected by National Highway 53 (India) (NH 6) and Central Railway zone's Howrah–Nagpur–Mumbai line.
 The city is served by the Khamgaon railway station, which was built during the British Raj.
-A Khamgaon–Jalna Railway line was approved by the Railway Minister in 2016.
+A Khamgaon–Jalna Railway line was approved by the Ministry of Railways in 2016.

-Khamgoan Terminus railways station which runs a local train between Khamgaon to Jalamb there is a special direct train from Khamgaon to Pandharpur during Aashadhi Ekadashi wari the nearest railway stations are Malkapur, Jalamb Junction, Shegaon and Akola Junction, from which connections can be made to the broader rail network.
-Khamgaon Terminal has a single platform which goes to Jalamb junction only.
-The city needs express connectivity, so Indian Railways has decided to give halt to some express trains at Jalamb Junction so people can travel accordingly.
+At Khamgaon Terminus railway station, which runs a local train between Khamgaon and Jalamb, there is a special direct train from Khamgaon to Pandharpur during Shayani Ekadashi.
+The nearest railway stations are Malkapur, Jalamb Junction, Shegaon, and Akola Junction, from which connections can be made to the broader rail network.
+Khamgaon Terminal has a single platform that goes to Jalamb Junction only.
+The city needs express connectivity, so Indian Railways has decided to halt some express trains at Jalamb Junction so people can travel accordingly.
 The city has a big market as well.
 The city imports and exports many goods.
 Freight trains depart from and arrive in the city daily.

 Demographics

 As of the 2011 India census, Khamgaon had a population of 94,191.
 Males constituted 51.4% of the population and females 48.6%.
 Khamgaon had an average literacy rate of 92%, higher than the national average of 59.5%.
 Male literacy was 81%, and female literacy was 71%.
 15% of the population was under 6 years of age.
-The main language spoken in Khamgaon is Marathi with hint of varhadi dialect.
+The main language spoken in Khamgaon is Marathi with hint of Varhadi dialect.